-In this article, I have shared some of the popular side-dishes that are often paired with luchis.
-You will get several easy meal ideas for lunch or dinner, and their recipes along with.
+In this article, I have shared some of the popular side dishes for luchis.
+You will get several easy Bengali food combinations and meal ideas for lunch or dinner, along with their recipes.

 The star of million celebratory festive menus, the perfect couple to ‘Kosha Mangsho’, the makeshift after-meal dessert with Sugar, the next morning’s breakfast with a cup of cha!
 Oh!
 How could I forget the post-biyebari must of Luchi & Rosogolla’r Ros (syrup)?
 I know some of this might sound silly, but trust me when I say that Bengalis would have this with probably anything!!

 How’s Luchi different than Pooris?

 So, there’s always this question about how’s luchi different than pooris.
 Bengali luchis are made out of All-Purpose Flour or Maida.
 The dough will be needed with a generous amount of ghee or oil, some salt, and water.
 They are usually lightly fried so that they retain the white color, without getting the brown spots.

 Since there’s a considerable amount of fat in the dough, they are usually crisper than pooris and they have a melt-in-the-mouth kind of texture.

 Bhaturas are most often made with All Purpose Flour or Maida, with an occasional addition of Semolina or Sooji.
 They are kneaded with sour curd or yogurt, which allows them to ferment.
 Bengali luchis are kneaded with plain water.
 Another difference is that Bhatura is usually bigger in size as compared to the luchis.